sd65/MiniVim/README.md

 - `sudo -E vim [file]` as `-E ` preserve your existing environment variables (as $HOME here and therefore your ~/.vimrc).
 - `sudoedit [file]` or `sudo -e [file]` (synonyms).
 To use this, you must have set your `$EDITOR` environment variable.
 Then, this command will make a copy of the designated file and you will edit the copy.
 Note that the original file will only be modified when you exit your editor !

+## How to update MiniVim ?

+First, you have to fetch the latest MiniVim.
+If you had cloned the repo, simply `git pull`.
+Else, re-download the lastest version on GitHub.

+If you setup MiniVim automatically, simply re-run the installer.
+It will take care of everything.

+If not, copy again the vimrc file to `~/.vimrc`

 ## Other info